matvej-g/transcendence/protocol_20_oct_25.md

 - Everyone is k.o.

 ## Next Person
-- On Thursday we will know
+- On Thursday we will know if another person is joining

 ## Module Decision
 - Milena